-This section on recording lectures applies to any student who needs to record a class as an accommodation.
+This section on recording lectures applies to any student who needs to record a whole lecture or series of lectures in class as an accommodation.

-Recorded lecture material may be used for your own learning purposes only.
-No recorded content can be shared with any other person (classmates, friends, any other person, uploaded to the Internet) at any time for any purpose, and specifically not without agreement by your instructor or TA.
+- Recorded lecture material may be used for your own learning purposes only.
+No recorded content can be shared with any other person (i.e. classmates, friends, any other person, or uploaded to the Internet) at any time for any purpose, and specifically not without agreement by your instructor or TA.

 How to Activate Your Recording of Lectures Accommodation